I District, Turku

 The I District is the easternmost of the central districts of Turku, Finland.
 It is located on the east side of the river Aura, between Uudenmaankatu and the Helsinki motorway (Finnish national road 1).
 The main street Hämeenkatu divides the district in Sirkkala and Universities area, and continues as the national road 10 towards Hämeenlinna.
 The district hosts all three universities of the city, the University of Turku, Åbo Akademi, and the Turku School of Economics and Business Administration.
 The city's central hospital TYKS is also located in the district, as well as the Cathedral of Turku and the residence of the Archbishop of Finland.

 The district is rather densely populated, having a population of 6,177 (As of 2004) and an annual population growth rate of -0.63%.
 5.47% of the district's population are under 15 years old, while 18.67% are over 65.
 The district's linguistic makeup is 85.54% Finnish, 10.94% Swedish, and 3.51% other.

+Urbanization

+The majority of the population of the Turku metropolitan area lives within the ring roads.
+The population density is quite high.
+Outside the city region, the population density drops sharply and urbanisation is more concentrated and surrounded by the countryside.
+Although the Turku metropolitan area as a whole has a low population density, it is worth noting that there are large unpopulated areas within the city limits, where activity and population are actually more concentrated.
+These more densely populated areas do not only exist in Turku, but also in four cities from Naantali to Kaarina.

+The heart of the region is the Market Square in the centre of Turku.
+The city centre is quite small and concentrated, comprising only 4 to 5 km2 blocks.
+Small and sprawling neighbourhoods surrounding the city centre were built around the 50s and 60s, along with more modern buildings.
+Further away from the city centre (about 5 to 10 km) are the larger suburbs and neighbourhoods, which may have their own centres.
+There are also several large shopping centres.

+The bus network is the only form of public transport in the Turku city region, although there have been discussions and preliminary decisions about reinstating a light rail system in the 2030s.